 All students who know, or suspect they are pregnant should take every precaution to protect themselves, applying information from didactic classes regarding safety in their radiography department.
 A student who becomes pregnant during the Radiography program will be considered pregnant only upon voluntary written declaration of suspected or medically determined pregnancy regardless of the suspected obviousness of the student's condition.
-A student need not offer immediate proof of the pregnancy for the pregnancy policy to be initiated; she need only voluntarily offer a signed Statement of Declaration of Pregnancy.
+A student need not offer immediate proof of the pregnancy for the pregnancy policy to be initiated; she need only voluntarily offer a signed Statement of Declaration of Pregnancy(found within this handbook).
 Upon written declaration of pregnancy, a fetal radiation monitor will be provided for the student to wear at waist level during Clinical Education.

-The student will be given two options, which the Program Director will fully explain to the student.
+The student will be given two options in which the Program Director will fully explain to the student.
 These options may be changed at any time during the pregnancy, upon written request by the student.

-The student should understand the right to withdraw, in writing, the declaration of pregnancy.
+Following Declaration of Pregnancy, the Program Director will counsel the student on the necessity of strict adherence to radiation safety procedures and the proper placement of the fetal monitor.
+The following options are available to the student following Voluntary Written Declaration of Pregnancy.